bringauto/mission-module/docs/mission_module.md

 - stations (list of Station)
 - route (string)

-Example of command payload when car received the mission:
+Example of command payload when the car received the mission:

 ```json
 {